cardano-scaling/eutxo-l2-interop/book/ms2/README.md

   - Perform

 - Mint purpose redeemers:
-  - VerifyMint: for minting validity tokens.
+  - MintVerified: for minting validity tokens.
 This tokens "reserve" the UTxOs for a future `perform` transaction.
-  - PerformBurn: for burning validity tokens.
+  - BurnVerified: for burning validity tokens.

 - No other purposes allowed